Haddonfield Public Library

 Programs Coming Soon at the library: (free- call 856-429-1304, ext.
 114 to register):

-On January 15, 2014, Eagle Scout Chris Ehrhardt gave a program that he developed as part of the Haddonfield Tricentennial with Haddonfield’s Finest Citizens.
+On January 15, 2014, Eagle Scout Chris Ehrhardt gave a program that he developed as part of the Haddonfield Tricentennial : an Oral History with Haddonfield’s Finest Citizens.
 The Haddonfield Library sponsored Chris in this community project.
 Chris interviewed ten prominent Haddonfield citizens to commemorate different aspects of life in Haddonfield now – for future generations of Haddonfield residents.
-Chris videotaped the interviews, which will eventually be available on YouTube and on DVD as part of the library’s collection.
-Watch for more information on the availability of the interviews.
+Chris videotaped the interviews, which are available on YouTube under Chris Ehrhardt and on DVD for check out as part of the library’s collection.
+Chris has been awarded his Eagle Scout status for doing this project.
+Congratulations to Chris Ehrhardt!
 This program was co-sponsored by the Haddonfield Friends of the Library.

 On February 19 at 7 pm, Christie Castorino, Haddonfield’s 14 year old author of Heroines of Haddonfield, kicked-off Women’s History Month a little early.
 Heroines of Haddonfield is a delightful book celebrating notable contributions women from Haddonfield have made to the town, country, and world.
 Beginning with the founding of Haddonfield in 1713 by Elizabeth Haddon Estaugh, young readers are able to follow 13 other notable women from the 18th, 19th, 20th and 21st centuries while learning amazing facts about Haddonfield.
 Some of the women featured are: Dorcas Bates Reilly, inventor of the Green Bean Casserole; Rosie Hymerling, educator; Erin Donohue, Olympian; and Tish Colombi, the first woman mayor of Haddonfield.
 Authographed copies of the book are on sale at the first floor circulation desk for $15.99 each.